Xtra-Computing/NIID-Bench/README.md

 ## Leader Board

+Note that the accuracy shows the average of three experiments, while the training curve is based on only one experiment.
+Thus, there may be some difference.
+We show the training curve to compare convergence rate of different algorithms.

 ### Quantity-based label imbalance
 * Cifar-10, 10 parties, sample rate = 1, batch size = 64, learning rate = 0.01